 However, one should not underestimate the effort and costs involved in obtaining such a service.
 For small e-commerce entrepreneurs, current costs are often too high.

-For many customers, money-back guarantees offer a maximum security.
+For many customers, money-back guarantees offer maximum security.
 If you are convinced of your product (which hopefully is the case), you can also increase confidence with a money-back guarantee in case of dissatisfaction.
-Experience has shown that this guarantee is rarely redeemed, but it increases the trust and thus the number of completed purchases signifcantly.
+Experience has shown that this guarantee is rarely redeemed, but it increases the trust and thus the number of completed purchases significantly.

 For customers, a money-back guarantee for orders that are delivered only after Christmas also sounds very attractive.
 But since not even shipping service providers can give fixed guarantees for it, it probably won’t be possible for you either.
 Rather, you can give recommendations for certain dates until which customers should have ordered products.
 But be careful here.
-Communicate absolutely clearly that these are “only” recommendations, so that there can’t be any misunderstandings.
+Communicate absolutely clear that these are “only” recommendations so that there can’t be any misunderstandings.
 Instead of the money-back guarantee, you can, for example, offer an extended return period to enable customers to make an earlier purchase at the same risk.